Soil health, crop nutrition and microbes

 Growers and farmers would often read or hear about soil health or healthy soil.
 What does healthy soil mean?

-In simple terms it is when soils are; supporting plant health; plants are supporting animal health, are stable or improving environmental aspects and are actively sustaining a balanced population of beneficial microbes.
-A healthy soil is productive, sustainable and profitable. i
+In simple terms it is when soils are supporting plant health, plants are supporting animal health, are stable or improving environmental aspects, and are actively sustaining a balanced population of beneficial microbes.
+Healthy soil is productive, sustainable and profitable. i

 Most of the common farming techniques employed in industrial crop production; such as continued or overuse of synthetic fertilisers and pesticides, monocropping and intensive tillage, will degrade soil over time, resulting in new problems which are solved through the use of more synthetic inputs, resulting in a continual cascade of issues and use of chemicals.
 As an example, research has found that the application of synthetic nitrogen fertiliser decreases a soil’s microbiological diversity or alters its natural microbiological composition in favour of more pathological strains. ii iii Excessive fertiliser use can also result in the build-up of salts in soil, heavy metal contamination and accumulation of nitrate, a source of water pollution and also harmful to humans. iv